yadlra/ecologia-rural/README.md

 ## License

-Rural Technological Ecologies © 2022 by Yadira Sanchez is licensed under CC BY-NC 4.0.
+Rural Technological Ecologies © 2022 by Sarah Grant & Yadira Sanchez is licensed under CC BY-NC 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/